-The sugar, the countless cups of caffeine and, of course, the booze.
-We omit things from our diets all the time, but have you ever considered going on a skincare detox?
+We omit things from our diets all the time, but have you ever considered a skincare detox?

 Unless you are a die-hard clean beauty advocate (like Germaine!), I’m guessing there are still plenty of chemicals in the products you use every day.
-It smells like a rotten ham sandwich and burns your skin?
-Must be doing something!
+It smells like a rotten ham sandwich and burns your skin, so must be doing something!

-On the other hand, there’s science and those alluring medical-grade products that you want regardless of the questionable ingredient lists, if studies show that they appear to work.
+On the other hand, there’s science and those alluring medical-grade products that you desire, regardless of questionable ingredients—if studies show that they appear to work.

 Detox = Skin Glow

-With the philosophy that plant food is medicine, the nutritional meal program itself touts glowing skin as a detox side effect!
-So why then allow topical chemicals into your bloodstream with your own skincare while making such an arduous effort to heal your gut and flush out six months of bad habits?
+Completing a cleanse or detox program has a fabulous side effect: glowing skin!
+So why then allow topical chemicals into your bloodstream through your skincare while making such an arduous effort to flush out six months of bad habits?

-I still teeter back and forth on that fence, but have steadily incorporated more and more natural skincare into my daily habits—and culled a list of my favorite clean beauty buys.
+I still teeter on that fence, but have steadily incorporated more and more natural skincare into my basket of beauty tricks and preferred potions.

 - Kora Organics Turmeric Brightening Exfoliating Mask

 My desert island skincare pick, hands down.
-It’s a deep cleaning exfoliating mask that polishes while also fighting pigmentation with the natural power of turmeric.
-I’m obsessed and use it at least once a week.
+It’s a deep-cleaning exfoliating mask that polishes while also fighting pigmentation with the natural power of turmeric.
+I use it at least once a week.

 Sephora or buy direct from Kora Organics.